– Margaret Banasik, Vecna Robotics

 The shift that makes this possible is the purchase of not the robot itself, but the service that it provides.
 Dan calls this work-as-a-service, Karen calls it flexibility-as-a-service.
 From a legal standpoint, Justine agrees that this model aligns well with business goals because it is pricing the service in a way that’s equal to the value provided to the customer.

-Material handling robots like Vecna’s are providing a solution that changes customer site workflows, essentially amplifying human productivity to increase throughput while maintaining the same footprint of people and space.
+Autonomous material handling robots like Vecna’s are providing a solution that changes customer site workflows, essentially amplifying human productivity to increase throughput while maintaining the same footprint of people and space.
 This helps companies overcome the factors that make hiring more difficult and space more constrained when demand is increasing.
 Dan explains, “If you construct the model around the work that the robots do, you align your RaaS model around paying for work that’s accomplished and not just for the robot per month; it focuses everybody on what matters.”

 Companies are also seeking robots to work in the warehouse fulfillment space to offset the difficulty of hiring seasonal workers.
 Karen explains how Locus’s customers are having difficulty finding workers for a highly seasonal business where the volume around holidays can be up to 15 times higher than usual.
 Keeping a large human workforce year-round to accommodate this spike is not feasible, so companies are looking for ways to increase productivity with their current workforce.
 RaaS has given customers the flexibility to scale up and down with robots and predict workflow requirements more reliably.